christianekblad/QualityFeedback/README.md

 - Prepare the pitch - Done
 - Analyzing the input data received - Done

-- Feedbacks form should have Age of Garment as descriptive text instead of numbers, same for usage level.
+- Feedbacks form should have Age of Garment as descriptive text instead of numbers, same for usage level. -Done
 - Validation on the Product Number tab to enter only numbers and 7 + digits